donaldrich80/cicdevs/docs/index.md

 ### Self-Validation

+One of the biggest challenges of maintaining a continually updated docker image is ensuring that updates don't break things, while not having to invest too much effort in testing.

-These containers all incorporate goss as a way of testing the finished container as well as a in-build testing of the image during the build.
-The build will literally fail if the container isn't functioning properly.
-A very efficient and quick way to build containers.
+The cleanest way I've found to address this challenge is by integrating [goss](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md) testing into the dockerfile.
+The build will literally fail if any part of the container isn't functioning properly.
+I've found it to be a very efficient and easy way to maintain working images.

-This functionality is implemented using goss.
-Check out the [docs](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md).
+Included in the docs for each image is the command line to see the goss specs which it's validated against.

 ### Non-Root User